eleagros/FixationEffectPaper/README.md

 by
 Romain Gros, Omar Rodrıguez-Nunez, Leonard Felger, Stefano Moriconi, Richard McKinley, Angelo Pierangelo, Tatiana Novikova, Erik Vassella, Philippe Schucht, Ekkehard Hewer, Theoni Maragkou

-This paper has been submitted for publication in *Neurophotonics*.
+This paper has been accepted for publication in *Neurophotonics*.

 This study aimed to analyse the effects of formalin fixation on the polarimetric parameters of brain tissue to evaluate the probability of success of the future transfer of ML algorithms from fixed to fresh brain tissue and vice-versa.